Alice in a cabbage field in the Democratic Republic of Congo.

 Food insecurity is when a person can’t guarantee a steady, daily supply of safe and nutritious food to live an active and healthy life.
 That means they’re going to bed hungry.
 Every single day.

-Food insecurity is divided into two categories:
+Food insecurity is divided into two categories.

-• Moderate food insecurity is when people have to compromise on the quality and quantity of their food.
+This is when people have to compromise on the quality and quantity of their food.
 It includes skipping means or not having enough nutritious food stay healthy.

 Conflict and violence can stop people accessing food supplies.
 And climate change and natural disasters can reduce the food available in a particular area.
 This means prices go up.
 And, when you have little money, this becomes a big problem.